Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

             // We received a Close event, just break from the loop
             // and let the app quit
             Some(WEvent::Close) => break,
-            // We receive a Refresh event, store that we need to refresh the
+            // We received a Refresh event, store that we need to refresh the
             // frame
             Some(WEvent::Refresh) => {
                 need_refresh = true;